 This is one of the most useful Mac troubleshooting commands.
 Shut down your Mac, power it up, then immediately hit the key combination above.
 Wait till your Mac reboots again, then let go of the combination.
 Read more about PRAM and how it affects your Mac if you’re curious.

 The System Management Controller (SMC) is a chip on Intel-based Macs that controls aspects like fan speeds, power management, and more.
 Most Apple computers use the combination of keys provided above, but some models require you to remove batteries or unplug the power cord instead.

 Recovery Mode: Cmd + R

 Recovery mode is your ticket to solving many macOS problems from a friendly environment.
 The recovery partition is a separate part of macOS and you can use it to repair disks using Disk Utility, access the Terminal, and restore your Mac by reinstalling macOS.

 Variation: You can also hold Cmd + Option + R to start internet Recovery mode, which downloads the necessary tools from the internet first.
-This is ideal if your recovery partition has been wiped or damaged.
+This is ideal if you need to restore your recovery partition.

 Target Disk Mode: T

-If you want to transfer files from one Mac hard drive to another, Target Disk mode makes it simple.
-By starting a Mac in Target Disk mode, you can connect it to another Mac and copy files to and from the drives.
+If you want to transfer files from one Mac’s hard drive to another, Target Disk mode makes it simple.
+By starting a Mac in Target Disk mode, you can connect it to another Mac and easily copy files to and from the drives.

 In essence, it turns your Mac into a hard drive enclosure.
 The only snag is that you’ll need to use the right cable for the job.
-Apple states you can use:
+Apple’s guidelines state that you can use:

 - Thunderbolt 3 (USB-C): iMac Pro/iMac 2017, MacBook Pro 2016, and later